YonKu0/BadUSB/MacOS/Voice Logger/README.md

 # Phantom Audio Capturer

 ## Description
-Phantom Audio Capturer is a macOS payload developed by Narsty and updated by me.
+Phantom Audio Capturer is a macOS payload developed by Narsty and updated by YonKu0 to allow automatic mic permission.
 It discreetly records audio through the microphone and saves it as an MP3 file in a hidden folder.
 The script uses `sox` for recording and automates microphone permission with `pyautogui` and `cv2`.

 ## Features
 - Creates a hidden folder `.phantom_audio` for recordings.